arobey1/mbrdl/README.md

 ./train_munit.sh
 ```

 You can change the dataset and various directories using the flags in `train_munit.sh`.
-In particular, you can set the `DATASET` and `SOURCE` environmental variables in the same was as in `launch.sh`.
+In particular, you can set the `DATASET` and `SOURCE` environmental variables in the same was as in `train_basic.sh` and `train_imagenet.sh`.
 You can also set various paths, such as the path to the MUNIT configuration file and to directory where you would like to save your output:

 ```bash
 export CONFIG_PATH=core/models/munit/munit.yaml